Trinny and Susannah: 2006: Undress... era

-2007–present: Undress the Nation era
+2007–2009: Undress the Nation era

 Their latest book to date, The Body Shape Bible, was published on 18 September 2007.
 Prior to writing The Body Shape Bible, Trinny and Susannah conducted a survey on women that helped them to identify the twelve most common body shapes which they would then feature in their fashion advice book.
 They gave the shapes different names that include 'apple', 'brick', 'pencil' and 'lollipop'.
 The new book is aimed to help women decipher what particular shape they are, and then proceeds to give fashion guidelines according to each individual shape.
 An 'apple' for instance, is classed as a woman who is round but has breasts that are smaller than her stomach as the weight is carried around the middle.
 They have also donated a few pages to highlight their own fashion faux-pas from the past.

 On 20 September 2007, they launched their own exclusive Littlewoods Direct Autumn/Winter women's range which consists of trousers, coats and tops and, like their underwear range, are designed to shrink the buttocks, reduce thighs, flatten tummies or emphasize the waist.
 Woodall and Constantine designed independently the clothing items, with Littlewoods advising them on pricing and selling.
 Constantine stated "If you want to create a waist, there's a dress that's going to do that for you too.
 We've designed it very much around the female body."

 Their newly formatted series, Trinny and Susannah Undress the Nation, began to air on ITV in November 2007 and explored the major fashion problems in Britain.
 The pair returned to America on 5 November and 28 December 2007, where their makeovers on six different shaped women were featured on Good Morning America.
 The duo also reported on the 80th Academy Awards' red carpet fashion especially for Good Morning America in 2008.